mohsen-ameli/dotfiles/README.md

 If clock is messed up, run the following to enable network based time: sudo timedatectl set-ntp 1

-If starting apps with sudo, use xhost | DISPLAY=:0 sudo command

 fonts
 Downloads fonts into either /usr/share/fonts or .local/share/fonts